entrypoint-lv/AspNet.Identity.EntityFramework6/README.md

 # AspNet.Identity.EntityFramework6

-As Identity 3.0 RC1 does not provide any support for EF6, here it the custom implementation.
+As Identity 3.0 RC1 does not provide the support for EF6, here is the custom implementation.

 ## Basic Usage

-1. Ensure that you have references to both EntityFramework 6 and Microsoft.AspNet.Identity in your project.json:
+1. Reference both EntityFramework 6 and Microsoft.AspNet.Identity packages in your project.json, but DO NOT reference the Microsoft.AspNet.Identity.EntityFramework package:

           "frameworks": {
             "dnx451": {